m0nkey-d-fluffy/ClusterKiller/README.md

 # ClusterKiller

-A BetterDiscord plugin that provides a `!killgroup` command to close a user's group by looking up their group ID and closing it automatically.
+A BetterDiscord plugin that provides a `!killgroup` command to close a user's group by looking up their group ID and closing it automatically. **Works from any device** - use it from your phone, desktop, or web browser!

 ## Features

-- **`!killgroup @username`** - Local command to close a user's group
+- **`!killgroup @username`** - Close a user's group from any Discord client
+- **Multi-Device Support** - Works from BetterDiscord, mobile app, web browser, or any Discord client
+- **Auto-Delete Messages** - Commands sent from other devices are automatically detected and deleted
 - **Helper Role Required** - Only users with the `@helper` role can use `!killgroup`
 - **Automatic Workflow** - Runs `/ppm_of` to find the group ID, then `/close_group` to close it
-- **Any Channel Support** - Use `!killgroup` from any channel in the server - bot commands execute in that same channel
+- **Any Channel Support** - Use the command from any channel in the server
-- **Status Notifications** - Optional notifications sent to a configured channel (can be on a different server)
+- **Cross-Server Notifications** - Optional notifications can be sent to any channel, even on different servers
+- **Smart Message Handling** - Messages are intercepted on BetterDiscord or deleted when sent from other devices

 ## Requirements

-- BetterDiscord installed
+- BetterDiscord installed **on at least one device** (desktop)
 - Access to the Discord server with the bot
 - `@helper` role to use the `!killgroup` command